dannynpham/battleship/pseudocode.md

-computer needs to randomly fire on the players board random using the loops and rand each takes turn until a every ship in one of the fleets have been sunk and at that point the game is over and the player whose fleet is unsunk is the winner
+computer needs to randomly fire on the players board random using the loops and rand each takes turn until a every ship in one of the fleets have who ever destroyed the other fleet first wins and the game